wifisensing/PicoScenes-Manual/source/index.rst

 News!
 -----------------

 - Mar.
+19, 2024 PicoScenes has officially supported Ubuntu 22.04!
+See :ref:`install_software`.
+- Mar.
 12, 2024 We are pleased to announce that our research, "**Reshaping Wi-Fi ISAC with High-Coherence Hardware Capabilities**", has been accepted by **IEEE Communication Magazine (IF=11.2)**.
 For More information, please visit its online supplementary materials :doc:`reshaping-wifi-isac`.
 - Jan.
 20, 2024 Page :doc:`/plugin` is completely rewritten.
 Thanks to Tian Teng for his brilliant work!
 - Dec.
 26, 2023 Revise the :doc:`ni` page.